wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 This README serves as a detailed guide on utilizing, deploying, and troubleshooting the ClearPass Sync Healthcheck Monitor script.
 The script executes an API call to the targeted server, inspecting the last replication timestamp to ascertain synchronization with the broader network.
 Its rigorous error-handling mechanisms ensure that a server is only recognized as `Up` when synchronization is verified.
 Additionally, the script seamlessly manages OAuth tokens, and provides detailed logging.

-It is advisable to put a link to this repository in the description field of your monitor since this README is the only source of documentation for the monitor.
+It is advisable to put a link to this repository in the description field of your monitor and the description field of the API client since this README is the only source of documentation for the monitor.

 ## Intended Usage

 This script and the monitor object it gets associated with are intended for use to monitor ClearPass nodes in a GTM/LTM resource pool where cluster synchronization is critical for their authentication purposes.
 Commonly, this would include any server which provides authentication service for Guest or Onboard users and devices, or any service that relies on an up-to-date Endpoint database.
 These are just examples, and there may be other use cases where synchronization is critical.

 In some environments, it is possible that synchronization is not critical, and this script would not provide value.
-One such example would be a server which only provides 802.1X service which authenticates a user against Active Directory using EAP-TLS where the user certificates are signed by a non-ClearPass CA. If the service does not call any local databases on ClearPass (e.g., the Endpoint database) that are critical to update receive updates in near-real-time, it may not be relevant if the server is out of sync as it will not impact the authentication result.
+One such example would be a server which only provides 802.1X service which authenticates a user against Active Directory using EAP-TLS where the user certificates are signed by a non-ClearPass CA. If no services on the server refer to any local databases on ClearPass (e.g., the Endpoint database) that are critical to update receive updates in near-real-time, it may not be relevant if the server is out of sync as it will not impact the authentication result.

 ## Requirements